 Whenever any of my clients request a Tarot reading on the same topic within a short period of time, I strongly recommend that they do not go ahead with it.
 Instead, I suggest they come back in a month or wait until something changes.

 It is the same with reading Tarot for yourself.
-Make a commitment now to read once and once only on your particular topic.
-Take note of the Tarot reading then put it away and come back to it later.
+Commit now to read once and once only on your particular topic.
+Take note of the Tarot reading, then put it away and return to it later.
 Wait for at least a month before reading on the same topic, or at least until something significant changes.

 Unfortunately, there is not just one meaning for each Tarot card.
 If there were, you could get a computer to do your readings for you.
-Instead, there are multiple aspects to each of the Tarot cards, which is what makes them so rich and complex.
+So instead, there are multiple aspects to each of the Tarot cards, which is what makes them so rich and complex.

-However, the trouble is that it also opens up the possibility of researching lots of different Tarot card meanings until you find the meaning that you want.
-When reading for yourself, you might ignore the most common meanings for a Tarot card, but you hone into just one sentence or one angle that gives the message you want.
+However, the trouble is that it also opens up the possibility of researching different Tarot card meanings until you find the meaning you want.
+For example, when reading for yourself, you might ignore the most common meanings for a Tarot card, but you hone it into just one sentence or one angle that gives the message you want.

-I don’t know why, but so often, the Celtic Cross is taught as one of the first Tarot spreads to use.
+I don’t know why, but the Celtic Cross is often taught as one of the first Tarot spreads to use.
 Yet this spread is highly complex and often inappropriate for the question in mind.